ocebousquet/rapid_mCDR_horizontal/README.md

 This project is part of an internship aimed at gaining a deeper understanding of the physical-biogeochemical mechanisms controlling carbon exchange between the ocean and the atmosphere, in particular through the Ocean Alkalinity Enhancement (OAE) method.
 OAE is a Marine Carbon Dioxide Removal (mCDR) technique that involves increasing the alkalinity of the ocean to enhance its capacity to sequester atmospheric $CO_2$.
 This method alters the equilibrium of the ocean carbonate system, promoting the dissolution and long-term storage of carbon dioxide ($CO_2^{aq}$) in the ocean.

-The project builds on the reference paper produced by Suselj et al (2024) presenting Rapid-mCDR, a simplified 1D vertical model that simulates carbon dynamics in the water column after injection of an alkalinity flux.
+The project builds on the reference paper produced by Suselj et al. (2024) presenting Rapid-mCDR, a simplified 1D vertical model that simulates carbon dynamics in the water column after injection of an alkalinity flux.
 The aim is to improve this model by explicitly integrating horizontal transport (U and V currents) to develop a simplified 3D model, while maintaining computational simplicity and efficiency.

 ---